nf-core/website/markdown/events/2023/hackathon-march-2023/germany-qbic.md

 The University of Tuebingen has an in-house mensa for lunch, where we will eat Tuesday and Wednesday.
 We will arrange for guest cards that can be recharged by both card and cash.
 We will also arrange a social dinner on Monday.

-we will meet on all days at:
+We will meet on all days at:

 ```
 Auf der Morgenstelle 10